-Founded in 1636, Harvard is recognized as the most respected university in the world and its summer study abroad program of the Chinese language will now be held in Taiwan in 2022 at the Harvard Taipei Academy, which National Taiwan University confirmed on October 12, 2021.
+Founded in 1636, Harvard is recognized as the most respected university in the world and its summer study abroad program in the Chinese language will now be held in Taiwan in 2022 at the Harvard Taipei Academy, which National Taiwan University confirmed on October 12, 2021.

 Pan Wenzhong, Taiwan’s Minister of Education, expressed his welcome and announced that a “Super Chinese Project” was ongoing, and 10 Taiwanese universities would cooperate with 21 U.S. universities in the future.
 As Chinese learning has become a trend, Taiwan as a democratic nation would do its best to contribute to the advancement of the language.